lelegard/aesbench/apple-m3/README.md

 With the same version of OpenSSL (3.4.1), on the same processor, we see that the macOS version recognizes a different set of capabilities, 0x987d vs. 0x8fd on Linux.

-The Windows version seems to recognize no CPU capability at all.
+The Windows version of OpenSSL seems to recognize no CPU capability at all.
 If no hardware acceleration is used at all, this may explain the catastrophic results with OpenSSL on Windows.

+The BCrypt library, on the other hand, has comparable results as OpenSSL on Linux or macOS.
+It is therefore obvious that BCrypt uses the specialized accelerated instructions.

+## Comparison with Intel platforms

+The same type of comparison for Intel platforms is available in the directory [raptor-lake](../raptor-lake).

+On Intel, OpenSSL on Windows has similar performances as on Linux.
+It reports CPU capabilities.
+It seems that OpenSSL knows how to use specialized instructions on Intel, unlike on Arm.

+On Intel, BCrypt is significantly better than OpenSSL on XTS and GCM modes.
+On Arm, there is no such large advantage.
+On Arm, OpenSSL is 10% better with XTS, while BCrypt is 5% better on GCM (using OpenSSL on Linux because OpenSSL on Windows is awful).

 ## Conclusions